 Origin of the word “mummy”

-When supply of authentic Egyptian mummies decreased, crafty criminal merchants began making their own stock.
+When the supply of authentic Egyptian mummies decreased, crafty criminal merchants began making their own stock.
 They would dig up dead bodies, mummify them, coat them with bitumen, let them dry and then powder them.

-English (and many other languages) is littered with words that have the same sound but mean different things and have different origins.
+English (and many other languages) is littered with words that have the same sound, but mean different things and have different origins.

 Take these words for instance: bail (to clear water) and bail (release of a prisoner), beat (to hit) and beat (tired), capital (punishment of death) and capital (the chief city of a country), and so on.
 These are called homonyms.